joshuafuller/TeslaThermalCam/README.md

 ## Key Features

 - **Thermal Video Capture**: The P2 Pro thermal camera captures high-quality thermal video, which is read by our custom Python application.
-- **In-Car Display**: The thermal video is streamed directly to your Tesla's browser, providing a unique and engaging in-car experience.
+- **In-Car Display**: The thermal video is streamed directly to your Tesla's browser.
-- **Raspberry Pi Integration**: The entire system runs on a Raspberry Pi 5, which is conveniently installed in your Tesla's frunk.
+- **Raspberry Pi Integration**: The entire system runs on a Raspberry Pi 5, which can be conveniently installed in your Tesla's frunk.
 - **WiFi Connectivity**: The Raspberry Pi connects to the internet via a WiFi hotspot, ensuring consistent video streaming.

 ## Getting Started